 The Construction Guide: Home Edition is your roadmap to obtaining electric service from Minnesota Power.
 Inside you will find step by step instructions to receive electrical service.
-You will also find descriptions of programs available at Minnesota Power such as Dual Fuel and Controlled Access.
+You will also find descriptions of programs available at Minnesota Power such as Dual Fuel, Fixed Off-Peak, and the Residential New Construction Energy Efficiency Program.
 There are sections on the wise use of energy as well as tips on the most economical way to save energy.
-You will learn the rules and regulations that govern how we provide electric service and finally will have a checklist to keep your project clearly defined and on track.
+You will learn the rules and regulations that govern how we provide electric service and finally, will have a checklist to keep your project clearly defined and on track.
 Minnesota Power is proud to provide you with clean, safe electric energy and looks forward to meeting your needs.

 Your Residential Electric Service